CraigCovey/Motor_Trend_Analysis_Chart/README.md

 * Add a trend line (Linear Regression or LOESS) with or without confidence interval

 ##app.R
-The _app.R_ file is the main R file for the app.
+The _app.R_ file is the main R file for the app

 To view the interactive app on the web visit this **[link](https://craigcovey.shinyapps.io/Motor_Trend_Analysis_Chart/)**

 ##index.Rmd
-The _index.Rmd_ file is the code for the R slidify presentation explaining how to use interactive app.
+The _index.Rmd_ file is the code for the R slidify presentation explaining how to use interactive app

 To view the interactive slidify presentation on the web visit this **[link](https://craigcovey.github.io/Motor_Trend_Analysis_Chart/index.html)**